googlearchive/pedantic/README.md

      separately on a case by case basis.
    - `unused_element`, `unused_field` and `unused_local_variable` are allowed.
-   - When a new SDK version adds new errors, warnings or hints, we either clean up everything before switching SDK version or maintain a whitelist of allowed violations so it can be gradually cleaned up.
+   - When a new SDK version adds new errors, warnings or hints, we either clean up everything before switching SDK version or maintain a list of allowed violations so it can be gradually cleaned up.
  - Lints are considered and enabled on a case by case basis.
 When enabling a lint we first clean up all pre-existing violations.
 After it's enabled, any attempt to check in a further violation will be blocked.